Revelation Study: Raptures and Resurrections

 Now, for variety, we have the story in Acts 8:39-40:

-In this situation, Phillip was supernaturally transported from one earthly location to another.
+In this situation, Phillip was supernaturally transported (he was "harpazoed") from one earthly location to another.

 Paul describes a peculiar event in 2 Corinthians, chapter 2, verses 2-4: